 Types of Step Bars

-Wheel-to-Wheel Step Bars: A wheel-to-wheel step bar is very similar to that of a cab length step bar but, they starts behind the front wheel well of the vehicle and ends at the rear wheel well of the vehicle.
+Wheel-to-Wheel Step Bars: A wheel-to-wheel step bar is very similar to that of a cab length step bar but, they start behind the front wheel well of the vehicle and ends at the rear wheel well of the vehicle.
 Providing you with extra rocker panel protection, and in some circumstances, an extra step at the rear to help with ease of access into the truck bed.
-Wheel-to-wheel step bars normally come in either a round or oval shape and sit within a few inches of the vehicles rocker panels offering a single step pad at each door and in some cases at the truck bed.
+Wheel-to-wheel step bars normally come in either a round or oval shape and sit within a few inches of the vehicles rocker panels.

 Automated Running Boards: These step bars extend and retract as the user opens and closes the door of their vehicle.
 Though automated running boards are costly, they offer more advantages over your standard running board.
 Higher clearance when not in use, they will not collect as much snow or mud, they are sleek, and they provide a large foot surface with good grip in wet conditions.